jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

         brake_is_pressed=True, in_park=True
     ) -> False

-* I add an :ref:`assertion<what is an assertion?>` for if the start button is :red:`NOT pressed` AND the key is :green:`close` to the ignition AND the brake is being :green:`pressed` and the car gear is :red:`NOT in park`
+* I add an :ref:`assertion<what is an assertion?>` for if the start button is :red:`NOT pressed` AND the key is :green:`close` to the ignition AND the brake is being :green:`pressed` AND the car gear is :red:`NOT in park`

   ==============  ==================  ==================  ==================  ============
   key             brake               start               gear                output